evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ## Infotainment

-One type of sound system is available for the Acura ZDX Type S. With the Lyric sound system, you get seven speakers with a max system output of  watts.
+One type of sound system is available for the Acura ZDX Type S. With the Bang & Olufsen sound system, you get 18 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Acura ZDX Type S supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.